-Belamir: The reborn elf homeland in the midst of the Desolation, strongly defended by magic and metal.
-Growing steadily Belegond Freeport: Once the elves' port city, now a free port for all trade and travel, prospering mightily, rather lawless.
+Belegond: Once the elves' port city, now a free port for all trade and travel, prospering mightily, rather lawless.
+Largely untouched by the Holy Wars, it alone has expanded rather than shrinking.

 Southlands

 Stryre: Once an Imperial Province, now a free nation and proud of it.
 Many tales start here.